apandyud/steeringfeedback/README.md

 The process contained the following steps:

-Drive the car, and record the images of the rear-view camera, along with the emitted steering and speed PWM value.
+- Drive the car, and record the images of the rear-view camera, along with the emitted steering and speed PWM value.

-Transform PWM values, to eliminate the difference between the steering angle of the inner and outer steering wheel during a turn (As steering is based on Ackerman geometry).
+- Transform PWM values, to eliminate the difference between the steering angle of the inner and outer steering wheel during a turn (As steering is based on Ackerman geometry).

-Normalize the PWM values to the 0-1 range, and then scale it to the range [-1,1].
+- Normalize the PWM values to the 0-1 range, and then scale it to the range [-1,1].

-Increase the variance of the gathered data using augmentation techniques, with a 1:10 ratio.
+- Increase the variance of the gathered data using augmentation techniques, with a 1:10 ratio.

-Used the dataset to train a regression CNN model.
+- Use the dataset to train a regression CNN model.

 ### Training details